TriForceX/MiyooCFW/Readme.md

 The next people is contributing to all of this on the **Discord** server:

 - Steward
-- Tony Jih
 - Sauce
+- Jutleys
+- Pingflood
+- TriForce
+- Superpuissant
 - Augen(히힛마스터)
-- Jutleys
+- Tony Jih
 - TacoSalad
-- Superpuissant
-- Pingflood
 - Dmm1138